Audio Interface Reviews – The best ones available for your music studio, for various budgets and purposes.

 PCI Audio Interfaces

 PCI Audio Interfaces connect to a slot on your computer’s hardware.
 So you will have to open up your CPU and connect these audio interfaces.
 You can get some good inexpensive ones.
+However, a better option is to opt for a USB audio interface; they are easier to connect and get going.

 USB Audio Interfaces